PaddlePaddle/models/fluid/PaddleCV/image_classification/README_ngraph.md

 This directory contains configuration and instructions to run the PaddlePaddle + nGraph for a local training and inference.

 # How to build PaddlePaddle framework with NGraph engine
-In order to build the PaddlePaddle + nGraph engine and run proper scripti,  follow up a few steps:
+In order to build the PaddlePaddle + nGraph engine and run proper script,  follow up a few steps:
 1. Install PaddlePaddle project
-2. set env exports for nGraph and OMP
+2. set env exports for nGraph and OpenMP
 3. run the inference/training script

-Curently supported models:
+Currently supported models:
 * ResNet50 (inference and training).

 Short description of aforementioned steps: